CIBC savings accounts

 CIBC Bonus Savings Account

 A great way to build on your savings is through the CIBC Bonus Savings Account.
-With this account, you’ll earn an interest rate of 0.05% on a balance of less than $3,000 and 0.10% on any amount above.
-You’ll only receive one free transaction per month and any transaction after that will incur a $5 fee per transaction.
+With this account, you’ll earn an interest rate of 0.05% on a balance of less than $3,000 and 0.05% on any amount above.
+You’ll only receive 1 free transaction per month and any transaction after that will incur a $5 fee per transaction.

 CIBC eAdvantage High Interest Savings Account

 For those with more ambitious financial savings plans, the CIBC eAdvantage High Interest Savings Account just might be for you.
-You’ll definitely accelerate your savings with the 1% interest rate return on any amount in your account.
-You’ll be expected to not touch your money in this account frequently, or at all, as there is a $5 transaction fee on every transaction.
+You’ll definitely accelerate your savings with the 0.02% interest rate return on any amount in your account.
+You’ll be expected to not touch your money in this account frequently, or at all, as it includes no free transactions per month and there is a $5 transaction fee when you do want to move your money.

 CIBC Premium Growth Account